xoiga123/kittyboard/README.md

 ## How?
 + Capture global hotkey with keyboard module.
-+ Disable/Enable mouse and keyboard with ctypes (windll)
++ Disable/Enable mouse and keyboard with ctypes (windll).

 ## Usage
 1. Run with administrator privilege (**Important**).